-The Handevision 75mm f2.4 lens is a small lightweight manual lens designed for mirrorless camera systems including the Leica.
-The lens features 5 elements in 5 groups for incredible contrast and color rendering and a 6 blade aperture for butter smooth bokeh at f2.4.
+The Kipon 75mm f2.4 lens is a small lightweight manual lens designed for mirrorless camera systems including the Leica.
+The lens features 5 elements in 5 groups for incredible contrast and color rendering and a 6 blade aperture for butter-smooth bokeh at f2.4.

-You might be wondering, who is Handevision?
-Are Handevision lenses good?
-Is this Handevision IBERIT 75mm worth it?
+You might be wondering, who is Kipon (formally known as Handevision)?
+Are Kipon lenses good?
+Is this Kipon IBERIT 75mm worth it?

-Hopefully, I’ll be able to answer those questions in this review, but to sum it up, Handevision is a joint venture between two companies, one German and one Chinese, both lens designers and manufactures.
+Hopefully, I’ll be able to answer those questions in this review but to sum it up, Kipon is a joint venture between two companies, one German and one Chinese, both lens designers and manufacturers.
 Are they good, yes!
 Is the 75mm worth it, yes!

 Focal Length: 75mm (APS-C 112.5mm)